How to get certified as a woman-owned small business

 If you’re already in a contract, your certification will be good through the life of the contract in most cases, but check out these guidelines for further information.

 Having a WOSB or EDWOSB certification can open a lot of doors for your small business.
-It’s a great option for woman entrepreneurs to expand their businesses and tap into new opportunities.
+It’s a great option for female entrepreneurs to expand their businesses and tap into new opportunities.

 Related: Hiscox customer supporting maritime women featured on ABC